Purchase Order Process: Challenges, Automation & Best Practices

 2. Automate the task

-Admittedly, manual POs feel like they offer more control, but they’re a huge time-stuck and prone to silly human mistakes.
+Admittedly, manual POs feel like they offer more control.
+But they’re a huge time-stuck and prone to silly human mistakes.

 What is the purchase order process?

-The purchase order process is part of the larger inventory procurement process.
-The PO process itself involves everything from identifying your brand’s inventory needs all the way down to negotiating vendor terms and finalizing payments.
+In itself, the PO process spans from identifying your brand’s inventory needs to negotiating vendor terms and finalizing payments.

 Why should you optimize your purchase order process?

-You can also better ensure the accuracy of your order forms since you’re not relying on manual calculations and guesswork to guide your inventory replenishment process.
-After all, old-fashioned human error is often the culprit when there are mistakes on a PO.
+You can also better ensure the accuracy of your order forms since you’re not relying solely on manual calculations and guesswork to guide your inventory replenishment process.

-Moreover, an upgraded purchase order process lets you track which vendors provide what SKUs.
-So, you can keep a closer eye on your order fulfillment workflows (namely, when shipments will arrive and if they will be received on time).
+That way, you can closely monitor your order fulfillment workflows (namely, when shipments will arrive and if they will be received on time).

 10 steps in the purchase order creation process

-Creating a purchase order includes a series of 10 steps.
-Each of these steps (outlined below) plays an integral role in ensuring you get the products you need at the right price.
+Each of these steps plays an integral role in ensuring you get the products you need at the right price.

 1. Define your replenishment needs

-First things first: You have to sort out your replenishment needs before anything else in the purchase order process.
-That means you need to sit down and evaluate your demand forecasts and determine the exact products and quantities you need at that time.
+That means you need to sit down and evaluate your demand forecasts.
+This’ll help you determine the exact products and quantities you need at that time.

 If you don’t begin the PO process by establishing your needs, you won’t know what to include in your purchase requisition.